-Summergrove opened in July 2003 and this report is an internal evaluation of the first six years of the service.
-Since opening Summergrove has accommodated 78 adults and 109 children.
-Of these, 53 have been families headed by single females, 16 have been families headed by single males and 9 have been families headed by couples.
-A further 30 children who did not live on site have been supported by Summergrove staff to have access with their parents who were resident.
+Summergrove opened in July 2003 and this report is an internal evaluation of the eight years for which the service ran.
+Since opening Summergrove has accommodated 118 adults and 134 children.
+Of these, 84 have been families headed by single females, 16 have been families headed by single males and 9 have been families headed by couples.
+A further 54 children who did not live on site have been supported by Summergrove staff to have access with their parents who were resident.